FreeRCT/FreeRCT/rcd/data_format.rst

 offset needs to be specified relative to the bounding box of the widget contents.

-That leads to the following block:
+That leads to the following block.
+FreeRCT can read these blocks with version 1.

 ======  ======  ==========================================================
 Offset  Length  Description
 ======  ======  ==========================================================
    0       4    Magic string 'GBOR'.
-   4       4    Version number of the block '1'.
+   4       4    Version number of the block.
    8       4    Length of the block excluding magic string, version, and
                 length.
   12       2    Widget type.